 Our Ketubot combine modern style, with a fun humor, and our obsession with creating museum-quality personalized Ketubot for each one of our clients based on their tastes and passions — while still keeping the Jewish traditions alive.

 Excellent question–and one of the most common questions!
 In the Ketubah Industry Jargon–yes, it can be confusing!–it means the following.
 The Ketubah is a just a contract.
 When we send it to a couple, the contract itself includes blank spaces, for information like, your names, the date, the location, and so forth.
 “On the date __________, the Bride ___________ and groom ____________” etc (sample text that’s not the real wording) — so, at the wedding, the Rabbi fills it all of the information by hand himself.
 However, most (about 80%) of all couples ask us to fill that information in beforehand — because, we can do it in the same font and calligraphy as the rest of the text, so it is seamlessly integrated in, so the only thing hand-written are the signatures.
 That is what they call “personalization” in the Ketubah Industry!

 Yes!
 (Unless it is international.)
 We hate hidden charges, and there are no other hidden fees.

 We work with many types of paper — if you want it, we can probably do it, you should just ask us!

-We have recently begun offering glicée, and canvas prints which look just magnificent; as well as, different canvas options, rolled canvas; canvas-on-matboard; and wrapped canvas on a frame.
+We have recently begun offering glicée, canvas prints and wood prints which look just magnificent; Some of our different canvas options, rolled canvas; and wrapped canvas on a frame.
 You can read more about them and see pictures here!